Triskaideka/cryptojam/README.md

 # Cryptojam

 Cryptojam is a small web site where you can solve cryptograms, created for the [10K Apart](https://a-k-apart.com/) contest in 2016.
 The challenge was to build a web site for which an initial usable page could be delivered in 10 kilobytes or less.
+This entry earned an honorable mention!

 The database contains over 100 puzzles of varying lengths and difficulties.
-The site should be usable without JavaScript, but is much better with it.
+The site is usable without JavaScript, but works much better with it.

 Tip: use the left and right arrow buttons to navigate between letter fields.